Born to Be Bad (album)

 Born to Be Bad is the seventh studio album by American blues rock band George Thorogood and the Destroyers.
 It was released in 1988, by the label EMI America Records.
 The album peaked at No. 32 on the Billboard 200, and was on the charts for 24 weeks.

 The Destroyers recorded Born to Be Bad in August 1987, and released it on January 13, 1988.
-The album received mixed reviews from critics, but ended up being the band's most successful album internationally, selling more than 500,000 copies, and together with Maverick is their highest charting album on the Billboard 200 chart.
+The album received generally positive reviews from critics, and is one of the band's most successful album, selling more than 500,000 copies, and together with Maverick is their highest charting album on the Billboard 200 chart.

 Background

 In 1982, the Destroyers signed a recording contract with EMI America, and released 3 gold albums, Bad to the Bone, Maverick, and Live.
 In 1987, the Destroyers embarked on a three-week club tour, after which they began recording of Born to Be Bad.

 Steve Chrismar joined the band on rhythm guitar sometime before recording of the album began.